20 FAQs about working time

 They are also entitled to longer rest breaks during a working day and are required to take two weeks off during school holidays each year.
 These rules apply regardless of whether the work they are undertaking is paid or unpaid.

-18. We work in the catering industry and use split shifts.
-Apart from the 48-hour limit, are there other regulations we might fall foul of?
+18. Apart from the 48-hour limit, are there other working time regulations we might fall foul of?

 Yes.
 Workers are entitled to 11 hours of continuous rest every day (12 hours for young workers), which yours will not be getting if, for instance, they start at midday and do not finish until the small hours.
 Moreover, if they work late on several nights a week, you might be caught by the regulations on night working (see 19).